Visual Validation Feedback for Form Fields

 This approach lets you use class names that match your existing CSS architecture, rather than making one small component dictate terms to the rest of your styles.

-You can also control the visual indicators using CSS custom properties:
+You can also override the per-instance icon glyphs with the rule-matched-icon and rule-unmatched-icon attributes, or control the shared visual styling using CSS custom properties:

 Here’s an example of that: